OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 This tutorial assumes that you have created a OMNIA tenant ([click here to see how](omnia3_tenantcreation.html)), and are logged in as a user with modeling privileges to this tenant.
 You must also have access to the management area to manage the connectors.

-Please download this [TransportationServices.csv](https://github.com/OMNIALowCode/omnia3/blob/master/docs/tutorialPics/modelingTutorial/TransportationServices.csv?raw=true) (right click and save the document), we'll be using it as a data source in this tutorial.
+Please download this [TransportationServices.csv](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/connector/TransportationServices.csv), we'll be using it as a data source in this tutorial.

 ## 3. Create a new connector